 Boondocking is known by many names in the travel trailer industry.
 You might hear dry camping, off grid and dispersed camping to name a few.
 No matter what you call it, those who like boondocking have one thing in common: getting away from it all.

-If you’re in a travel trailer, this means you might be the only campers for miles.
+If you’re in a travel trailer, this means you might be the only camper for miles.
 Seclusion in nature is the key aspect of boondocking.
-You may find space on open public lands or in approved areas of National Forests and state parks.
+You may find space in an open place on public lands or in approved areas of National Forests and state parks.
 Or you might find a secluded spot in the midst of a beautiful area and just park.
 Some folks even find great spaces on private land.
 (Though, it’s a good idea to ask permission first; many landowners are more accommodating than you might think).

 RV parking overnight at a primitive campground in the woods is as secluded as it gets, so when RV boondocking it’s likely you won’t have the amenities of a campsite like water and waste hookups, phone service, or electricity.
 But you make up for that with the benefits of seclusion, peace, and miles upon miles of nature.